Olical/EventEmitter/README.md

 Then you can run `make docs` to build from the JSDoc comments found within the source code.
 The built documentation will be placed in `docs/api.md`.
 I actually keep this inside the repository so each version will have it's documentation stored with it.

-## Testing

-Tests are performed using Jasmine in the following browsers via [BrowserStack](http://www.browserstack.com/).

- * Firefox
- * Chrome
- * Opera
- * Safari
- * IE6+

-When testing in the more modern browsers, not Internet Explorer basically, I run it through the very early versions, some midrange versions and the very latest ones too.
-I don't just do the latest version.

-EventEmitter will always be tested and working perfectly in all of them before a release.
-I will not release anything I think is riddled with bugs.
-However, if you do spot one, please [submit it as an issue](https://github.com/Wolfy87/EventEmitter/issues) and I will get right on it.

 ## Cloning

 You can clone the repository with your generic clone commands as a standalone repository or submodule.